Syndicate Park Dune Project

 |Click here to view the Investigation of the Syndicate Park Dune Area|

-Van Buren County has been awarded a grant from the Michigan Department of Environmental Quality, Coastal Zone Management Program to implement the project site plan which includes planting dune grass, erecting fences and improving the multi-use trail at the end of Grand Avenue to the beach.
-Van Buren County is working with Abonmarche and Cardno JFNew to apply for permits and hopes to begin construction early 2017.
+Van Buren County has been awarded a grant from the Michigan Department of Environmental Quality, Coastal Zone Management Program to begin implementing the project site plan which includes planting dune grass, erecting fences and improving the multi-use trail at the end of Grand Avenue to the beach.
+Van Buren County has received permits and construction will occur early 2017.
+The County continues to apply for grants to complete additonal site work.

 A landowner meeting was held on Saturday, August 15, 2015 from 9:00 a.m.– 11:00 a.m. at the South Haven Township Hall, 09761 Blue Star Memorial Hwy, South Haven, MI 49090.
 At 9:00 a.m. there was a short project overview presentation.
 Following the presentation there was an open house question and answer time with the project team.
 The concept plan was available for review.